trychlos/pwix-forums/README.md

 ### Globally exported object

-The `pwix:forums` package exports a single `pwiForums` object which holds all necessary data and functions.
+The `pwix:forums` package exports a single `Forums` object which holds all necessary data and functions.

 ### Blaze templates